Hydrodynamics and survivability during post-main-sequence planetary engulfment

-Several analytical studies \citep[e.g.,][]{Metzger2012,Yamazaki2017,Jia2018} have focused on SB engulfment among main sequence (MS) stars, where envelope ejection is unlikely because of the high gravitational binding energy.
-As for post-MS SB engulfment, early analytical estimates \citep{Nelemans1998,Livio1984} demonstrated that SBs with masses\footnote{We use the International Astronomical Union nominal values for solar system constants \citep{Prsa2016}.} $\lesssim10M_\text{Jup}$ cannot unbind the envelope of a giant star before being fully destroyed. \cite{Staff2016} performed 3D hydrodynamical simulations of the engulfment of a massive planet by stars in the RGB and AGB, however, their results regarding envelope ejection were limited by numerical resolution.
-Overall, SB engulfment remains a relatively unexplored problem in the context of hydrodynamical simulations.
+Several analytical studies \citep{Metzger2012,Yamazaki2017,Jia2018} have focused on planetary engulfment by main-sequence (MS) or pre-main-sequence stars, where envelope ejection is unlikely because of the high gravitational binding energy.
+As for post-MS planetary engulfment, early analytical estimates \citep{Nelemans1998,Livio1984} suggest that SBs with masses\footnote{We use the International Astronomical Union nominal values for solar system constants \citep{Prsa2016}.} \( \lesssim10M_\text{Jup} \) cannot unbind the stellar envelope. \citet{Staff2016} simulated the engulfment of a massive planet by stars in the RGB and AGB using 3D hydrodynamics.
+However, their results regarding envelope ejection were limited by numerical resolution.
+Overall, planetary engulfment remains a relatively unexplored problem in the context of hydrodynamical simulations.

-Previous work on common-envelope evolution has used the ``wind tunnel'' numerical formalism to study the flow in the vicinity of the engulfed object, and to account for the effect of density gradients in the stellar envelope \citep[][]{MacLeod2015a,MacLeod2015b,MacLeod2017,MurguiaBerthier2017,De2020,Everson2020}.
-These density gradients change the flow morphology and give angular momentum to the gravitationally focused gas, thereby changing the forces the embedded object experiences.
-However, most of this previous work has focused on interactions between an evolved star and a compact companion, for which gravitational drag dominates.
-For less compact companions, such as planets, the ram pressure drag force might dominate, depending on stellar structure and the dynamics of the companion.
+Previous work on CEE has used the ``wind tunnel'' numerical formalism to study the flow in the vicinity of the engulfed companion, accounting for the density gradient in the stellar envelope \citep[][]{MacLeod2015,MacLeod2015a,MacLeod2017,MurguiaBerthier2017,De2020,Everson2020}.
+These density gradients change the flow morphology and give angular momentum to the gravitationally focused gas, thereby changing the drag forces on the companion.
+Most of this previous work has focused on interactions between an evolved star and a compact companion, for which gravitational drag dominates.
+For substellar companions, ram pressure drag might dominate, depending on stellar structure and on the companion.
 While some studies have recognized the importance of ram pressure \citep{Staff2016,Jia2018}, it has not yet been accounted for in detail.

-The details of the drag forces experienced by an SB during engulfment will affect the dynamics of the inspiral, the observational signatures associated with it, and ultimately whether the SB can survive engulfment.
-In this work we study SB engulfment using the wind tunnel numerical formalism, in which we model the flow near the engulfed SB to understand the flow morphology and compute the drag forces.
-This approach allows for approximate inexpensive integrations of the orbit of the SB within the envelope, thereby enabling population studies.
+The drag forces acting on the engulfed SB influence the dynamics of the orbital decay, the observational signatures associated with it, and ultimately whether the SB can survive engulfment.
+Here we study planetary engulfment using the wind tunnel numerical formalism.